Tetris (Game Boy video game): Licensing

+Development

+Tetris for the Game Boy was developed by Nintendo R&D1 after Henk Rogers of Bullet-Proof Software secured the handheld rights and licensed them to Nintendo.
+The game was directed by Satoru Okada and produced by Gunpei Yokoi.
+It was programmed by Masao Yamamoto, with graphics design by Hirofumi Matsuoka and original concept credit to Alexey Pajitnov.
+The soundtrack was composed by Hirokazu Tanaka.

+During development Henk Rogers contacted Nintendo because something was wrong with the distribution of pieces in Tetris.
+The tetromino randomizer initially exhibited a noticeable bias, with certain pieces (particularly S or Z) appearing far more frequently than others.
+Rogers identified the problem through piece-counting tests and reported it to Nintendo.
+On Saturday, Rogers and a Nintendo programmer worked at Rogers' office in Yokohama to fix the issue.
+They implemented a solution that cycled through offset values: the first random number call received +0, the second +1, the third +2, the fourth +3, spreading the statistical anomaly across all pieces rather than concentrating it on any one single piece.
+The result was randomness being corrected.

+Design

+The Game Boy version stays close to Pajitnov's original pure mechanics while adapting them to the handheld's constraints and new capabilities.
+It includes two single-player modes (A-Type endless marathon with level progression and B-Type 25-line challenges with selectable starting height) and was the first Game Boy title to support the Game Link Cable for two-player competitive play, in which cleared lines send garbage to the opponent.

+Pajitnov has repeatedly described the Game Boy version as his favorite and the one closest to his original design.

 Music

 The main soundtrack for Tetris was created by Nintendo's accomplished composer Hirokazu Tanaka.
 The player can select one of three types of background music during the game or play with sound effects only.
 Two of the songs are arrangements of works from other composers: "Type A" is based on the Russian folk song "Korobeiniki" (also known as "Korobushka"), and "Type C" is an arranged version of "French Suite No. 3 in B minor, BWV 814: Menuet" (transposed to F♯ minor) by Johann Sebastian Bach.
 In an early version that was only released in Japan with an estimated 25,000 copies sold, the "Type A" song is "Minuet".
 The compositions "Type A" and "Type B" can be unlocked in the Super Smash Bros. series, where "Type A" can be played on the stage, "Luigi's Mansion" in Brawl and for Wii U, and "Type B" can be played on the stage, "Luigi's Mansion" in Brawl, and "Wuhu Island" in for Wii U, both can be played on any miscellaneous Nintendo series stage in Ultimate.

 The victory fanfares played after completing levels are different arrangements of "Trepak", from Pyotr Ilyich Tchaikovsky's ballet The Nutcracker.